mkkey/Car-Data-Dashboard/README.md

 4. **Car Age vs. Price Scatter Plot**: Scatter plot of car age versus price.
 5. **Number of Listings per Brand**: Bar plot showing the number of car listings by brand.
 6. **Price Distribution by Brand**: Box plot showing price distributions for each brand.

-Each graph has an associated checkbox, allowing users to **selectively view** the visualizations.
+7. **Dynamic Histogram**: A histogram that allows users to dynamically select both the X and Y-axis, providing interactive exploration of different variables in the used car dataset.

 ## Technologies Used
 - **Streamlit**: For creating the web application.